 Second, correct the problems if you find them.
 If any light bulbs have blown or the air temperature just isn't what it should be inside your turtle’s enclosure, make sure you warm your turtle up.
 Sometimes, just increasing the temperature in the enclosure will make your turtle feel better until it can be seen by a vet.
 Increasing the humidity is also helpful in loosening up any debris in your turtle's respiratory tract, just like a humidifier or vaporizer helps you when you have a cold.
 Be sure to avoid using any human medications for your turtle or tortoise unless you are directed to do so by your veterinarian.

-You should always monitor the temperatures of your turtle's enclosure.
+You should always monitor the temperatures of your turtle's enclosure—especially with reputable products like a temperature gun.
 Be sure to check a variety of spots that your turtle or tortoise can get to in the enclosure at different times during the day since they may vary.
-You may find that at night it gets too cold when the basking light turns off or there is a cool spot in the back of the enclosure because of a draft.
-Correct any issues you find in the enclosure and be sure to keep your turtle warm whenever it needs to leave it to decrease the likelihood of it catching a cold.
+You may find that at night it gets too cold when the basking light turns off or there is a cool spot in the back of the enclosure because of a draft—fix this with a mercury vapor bulb that emits no light.
+Correct any issues you find in the enclosure and be sure to keep your turtle warm to decrease the likelihood of it catching a cold.